House committee approves Hudson's statues bill

 RICHMOND — Days after an omnibus bill seeking to put control of war monuments into the hands of localities was approved by a Virginia Senate committee, a House version created in part by a Charlottesville legislator likewise advanced.

 HB 1625, introduced by Del.
-Sally Hudson, D-Charlottesville, which seeks to change a state code section, has been incorporated into HB 1537, from Del.
+Sally Hudson, D-Charlottesville, which seeks to change a section of state code, has been incorporated into HB 1537, from Del.
 Delores McQuinn, D-Richmond.
-The duo bill was then passed Friday in the House Counties, Cities and Towns committee by a 12 - 10 near-party line vote, with only Del.
+The duo bill was then passed Friday in the House Counties, Cities and Towns Committee by a 12-10, near-party line vote, with only Del.
 Steve Heretick, D-Portsmouth, breaking from the pack.

 Current state law prevents local governments from removing or modifying war memorials.
 The issue has only intensified since the deadly Unite the Right rally in 2017, which was prompted by the Charlottesville City Council’s efforts to remove a downtown statue of Confederate Gen. Robert E. Lee.